 Infants (Bobbersmill site)

-Keeping busy and moving our bodies during lockdown is very important.
+Keeping busy and moving our bodies every day.
 It is recommended that every child should exercise for one hour a day.
 It helps with the circulation of your blood around your body.
 Moving your body keeps you healthy and improves your mental health and wellbeing.

 Try these videos below with your brothers, sisters or even your parents.
 Lets try and keep the whole house busy moving around: